 5-2-12: IMPOUNDING:

-Animals To Be Impounded: Any animal taken into custody shall be placed in an animal impound facility, designated by the town marshal department.
+Animals to be Impounded: Any animal taken into custody pursuant to this chapter shall be placed in an animal impound facility, designated by the town marshal department.
 The following animals may be taken into custody by the town marshal department and impounded without the filing of a complaint.

 Any animal being kept or maintained contrary to the provisions of this chapter;